McCrae, Victoria: History

-Recently a new shopping centre called McCrae Plaza opened and it included a Bilo Supermarket, which later became a Coles Supermarket.
+Recently a new shopping centre called McCrae Plaza opened, and it included a Bilo Supermarket, which later became a Coles Supermarket.

-The area was named after the McCrae family who were the first Europeans to settle the area.
-The homestead that they built, McCrae Homestead, is a National Trust property that is open to the public.

 In March 2011, McCrae Yacht Club hosted the Victorian Championship regattas for the A-Class Catamarans.
 They sailed seven races from 12 to 14 March.

+Heritage listings

+The following places in McCrae are listed on the Victorian Heritage Register: